sat-dillenburg/backend/directus/public/extensions/custom/interfaces/live-preview/README.md

   if (event.data === 'ping') {
     // and answer with pong, to say, you are alive (event.source as Window)?.postMessage('pong', event.origin);

-    return;
+    // return and wait for data a second time return;
   }

+  // getting data a second time means that you are now getting the item data
-  // do something with event.data
+  // do something with it by accessing event.data console.log(event.data);

   // you got the data, remove the listener now window.removeEventListener('message', handler);